Loading…

 Those numbers are real.
 Here's what's behind them.

-Evil Raptor, a seven-person studio based in Lyon, France, makes co-op shooters with unusual premises.
+Evil Raptor, a seven-person studio based in Lyon, France, makes co-op action games with unusual premises.
 Their previous game, Pumpkin Jack, was a 3D action platformer.
 Akimbot was a twin-stick co-op shooter.
-Far Far West Early Access is neither, exactly — it's structurally closer to Deep Rock Galactic's mission loop wrapped in a western setting where the cowboys happen to be robots.
+Far Far West Early Access is neither, exactly: it's structurally closer to Deep Rock Galactic's mission loop wrapped in a western setting where the cowboys happen to be robots.

 Players are robot bounty hunters working for a sheriff in a magic-corrupted western landscape.
 You take contracts, drop into procedurally varied maps, complete side objectives, defeat the zone's primary boss, and extract by catching the sheriff's train at the end of the level.
 Miss the train and the loot you carried still counts, but the full mission bonus disappears.